Kishore2005-Tech/sales_management_dashboard/README.md

 - 📁 **CSV Upload & Parsing** — Drag-and-drop or browse to upload Pipedrive CRM exports; data is parsed and visualized instantly
 - 🏗️ **Pipeline Stage Visualization** — See deals distributed across every stage of your sales funnel
 - 👥 **Salesperson Performance Tracking** — Compare reps by deal count, value, and win rate at a glance
-- 💰 Deal Value Analytics— Aggregate and breakdown deal values across stages, owners, and time periods
+- 💰 **Deal Value Analytics** — Aggregate and breakdown deal values across stages, owners, and time periods
 - 📈 **Interactive Charts** — Responsive charts with hover tooltips and dynamic filtering
 - ⚡ **Client-Side Only** — All processing happens in the browser; your data never leaves your machine
 - 📱 **Responsive Design** — Fully optimized for desktop and mobile viewports